Types of Medicare Advantage Plans

 Many Medicare Advantage plans include prescription drug coverage, so it is uncommon for Part C members to also enroll in a Part D plan.
 That being said, it is important that you look at the plan’s drug formulary to make sure your medications are covered under the policy.

-Let’s briefly discuss each type of Medicare Advantage plan.
+Now, let’s briefly discuss each type of Medicare Advantage plan.